johnfelipe/vector-tiles/_posts/services/0001-11-01-enterprise-boundaries-v2.md

 #### <!--line--> `disputed` _text_

 Boundary lines with a `disputed` value of `true` should have a dashed or otherwise distinct style applied in styles.
-No single map of the world will ever keep everybody happy, but acknowledging disputes where they exist is an important aspect of good cartography.
+No single map of the world will reflect all global perspectives, but acknowledging disputes where they exist is an important aspect of good cartography.
 The value will always be either `true` or `false` (never _null_).

 #### <!--line--> `coastal` _text_

 The `coastal` field contains the text `true` or `false` indicating whether the boundary is along a coast or not.
-Most coastal boundaries are currently ommitted from the line layer, so the values are neasrly always `false`.
+Most coastal boundaries are currently ommitted from the line layer, so the values are nearly always `false`.

 #### <!--line--> `parent_0` _text_